 Prepares the graduate's entry into the career of sonography.
 Topics include resumé writing, job interviewing, networking, and professionalism.
-Review of standard examination protocols in
+Review of standard examination protocols in abdomen, ob/gyn and vascular technology.

 Prerequisite: Successful completion of previous course with a grade of "C" or higher as outlined by program sequence.
 Prerequisite: Successful completion of previous course with a grade of "C" or higher as outlined by program sequence.